thehuntedpie/vs-mods-for-noobs/mods/03-emoji-cards/README.md

 ## Tutorial

-This tutorial is 00 in the series of VS Mods for Noobs, a guide to learning how to mod for VS from scratch
+This tutorial is part of 'VS Mods for Noobs', a guide to learning how to mod for VS from scratch

 This example demonstrates: